ogabrielbarbosa/ogabrielbarbosa/README.md

 ### Hello there 👋

-#### A Full-Stack Developer by day ☼ and a Laravel Community Contributor by night ☾
+#### A Entrepreneur/Developer by day/night ☼ and Batman by overnight ☾

 Dropout high school to start my first business – Helped other experts sell their online courses.
 We did over R$400k ($75k) in revenue within 3 months – that’s when I started using product development to help me work better.